mosesn/mongauth/README.md

-auth.new("username","password") #creating your account auth.auth("username","passowrd") #oops you made a typo auth.auth("username","password") #there you go auth.destroy("username","penis") #someone is trying to delete your account! auth.destroy("username","password") #oh, I guess it's you. auth.new("username","password") #recreating your account auth.new("username","password") #you can't do that, you're already in the db!
+auth.new("username","password") #creating your account auth.auth("username","passowrd") #oops you made a typo auth.auth("username","password") #there you go auth.destroy("username","not_real_password") #someone is trying to delete your account! auth.destroy("username","password") #oh, I guess it's you. auth.new("username","password") #recreating your account auth.new("username","password") #you can't do that, you're already in the db!